monk-io/docs/_mkdocs/docs/guides/passing-secrets.md

 ## Tutorial

-Let's suppose we have the following template:
+Let's suppose we have the following Kit:

 === "mystuff.yaml"